-This statement provides an update on the European Securities and Markets Authority’s (ESMA) work in relation to the sale of contracts for differences (CFDs), binary options and other speculative products to retail investors.
+The European Securities and Markets Authority (ESMA) is issuing this statement to provide an update on its work in relation to the provision of contracts for differences (CFDs), including rolling spot forex, and binary options to retail clients.

 ESMA has been concerned about the provision of speculative products such as CFDs, including rolling spot forex, and binary options to retail clients for a considerable period of time and has conducted ongoing monitoring and supervisory convergence work in this area.
 Some competent authorities have also adopted national measures to limit the provision of these products to retail clients.

 Notwithstanding these actions, ESMA remains concerned that the risks to investor protection are not sufficiently controlled or reduced.
 Further to the ESMA statement published in June 2017, ESMA is considering the possible use of its product intervention powers under Article 40 of MiFIR to address these investor protection risks.
 In particular, ESMA is considering measures to:

 1. prohibit the marketing, distribution or sale to retail clients of binary options; and

 2. restrict the marketing, distribution or sale to retail clients of CFDs, including rolling spot forex.

 The restrictions on CFDs currently under review are:

 · leverage limits on the opening of a position between 30:1 and 5:1, whose limit will vary according to the volatility of the underlying asset;